Most Important Forex Indicators All Forex Traders Should Know

 The Moving Average Convergence Divergence (MACD) Indicator

 Moving Average Convergence/Divergence (MACD) is a Forex indicator designed to gauge momentum.
-Not only does it identify a trend, it also attempts to measure the strength of the trend.
-In terms of giving you a feeling for the strength behind the move, it is perhaps the best indicator for Forex.
+Not only does it identify a trend, but it also attempts to measure the strength of the trend.
+In terms of giving you a feeling for the strength behind the move, it is one of the best indicators for Forex.
 Calculating the divergence between a faster EMA and a slower EMA is a key concept behind the indicator.
-The indicator plots two lines on the price chart.

 The MACD line is typically calculated by subtracting the 26-day EMA from the 12-day EMA, and then a 9-day EMA of the MACD is plotted as a signal line.
 When the MACD line crosses below the signal line, it is a sell signal.
 When it crosses above the signal line, it is a buy signal.
 You can set all three parameters (26, 12 and 9) as you wish.
 As with moving averages, experimentation will help you to find the optimal settings that work for you.